-GRAMMY® nominated soprano Maggie Finnegan has been hailed by Opera News for her “bright coloratura” and The Washington Post for her “silvery, pitch-perfect voice.”
-This season Maggie performs Linda Lampton in Tod Machover's sci-fi opera VALIS with the MIT Media lab, Little Stone in Matthew Aucoin's Eurydice with Boston Lyric Opera, Virginia Poe in Argento’s The Voyage of Edgar Allan Poe with Odyssey Opera, Sandström’s A Messiah for Our Time with the New England Philharmonic, the world premiere of Douglas Knehans’s To The Stars, Webern's Op.25 with the Brooklyn Art Song Society and she will make her Canadian debut in Haydn's The Creation with Vancouver Symphony.
-Career highlights include the Queen of the Night with Mass Opera and On Site Opera, Danica in Boston Lyric Opera’s film of Ana Sokolović’s Svadba, Anya in the world premiere film of Everything For Dawn (Experiments in Opera), the world premiere of Marc Hoffeditz’s opera U-Hauling, Sophia in the West Coast premiere of Lembit Beecher’s opera Sophia’s Forest with Opera Parallèle, L'Enfant et les Sortileges with the Belgian National Orchestra, Louis Andriessien's Odysseus' Women / Anais Nin (Center for Contemporary Opera / Andriessenfest), White Snake Projects’ world premiere of Dan Visconti’s PermaDeath: A Video Game Opera and a duo recital with Mezzo-Soprano Stephanie Blythe with Sparks and Wiry Cries.
+GRAMMY® nominated soprano Maggie Finnegan has been hailed by Opera News for her “bright coloratura” and “finely tuned high soprano” and The Washington Post for her “silvery, pitch-perfect voice.”
+This season includes projects with White Snake Projects, Odyssey Opera (Adamo’s Lysistrata), Boston Lyric Opera (The Seasons world premiere), Brooklyn Art Song Society and Pro Musica Portsmouth (Carmina Burana).
+In 2023-24, Maggie performed Linda Lampton in Tod Machover's sci-fi opera VALIS with the MIT Media lab, Little Stone in Matthew Aucoin's Eurydice with Boston Lyric Opera, Virginia Poe in Argento’s The Voyage of Edgar Allan Poe with Odyssey Opera, Sandström’s A Messiah for Our Time with the New England Philharmonic, the world premiere of Douglas Knehans’s To The Stars, Webern's Op.25 with the Brooklyn Art Song Society and she made her Canadian debut in Haydn's The Creation with Vancouver Symphony.
+Career highlights include the Queen of the Night with Mass Opera and On Site Opera, Danica in Boston Lyric Opera’s film of Ana Sokolović’s Svadba, Anya in the world premiere film of Everything For Dawn (Experiments in Opera), Sophia in the West Coast premiere of Lembit Beecher’s opera Sophia’s Forest with Opera Parallèle, L'Enfant et les Sortileges with the Belgian National Orchestra, Louis Andriessien's Odysseus' Women / Anais Nin (Center for Contemporary Opera / Andriessenfest), White Snake Projects’ world premiere of Dan Visconti’s PermaDeath: A Video Game Opera and a duo recital with Mezzo-Soprano Stephanie Blythe with Sparks and Wiry Cries.

 Awards include the S&R Foundation's 2017 Washington Award, First Place and Audience Favorite in the Washington International Competition for Voice and second place in The American Prize for Women in Opera.
 Specializing in new music, she has sung premieres with White Snake Projects, Experiments in Opera, Opera Parallèle, Catalyst New Music, the {Re}Happening Festival, the Juventas New Music Ensemble, The American Chamber Opera Company, Black Sheep Contemporary Ensemble, Vital Opera, Sparks & Wiry Cries SongSLAM and the Center for Contemporary Opera.
 She performed in The Sound of Music with Paper Mill Playhouse, The Metropolitan Opera Guild's School Touring Program, Lee Mingwei’s Sonic Blossom at the Isabella Stewart Gardner Museum, and sang as a soloist in the revival of the play Extraordinary Measures with tony award winning playwright/activist Eve Ensler.